By: Susan Dugdale | Last modified: 03-29-2022

-If you're looking for fun-filled speech activities for your class check these out.
+If you're looking for fun-filled speech activities check these out.

-There are 7 tried and tested public speaking games on this page - ones that have been a great success for me.
+There are 7 tried and tested public speaking games on this page - ones that have been a great 'yee-haa-hooray' splendiferous success for me.
 You'll find they'll adapt easily to suit children of all ages; from around middle school to adulthood and don't require a great deal of set-up preparation.

 Use them in your class room, with the members of your speech club, as an extension activity for a life skills or communications program, or for home schooling with your family.

-* If you're not sure about how to introduce these games to your class or group, scroll down to the foot of the page.
+* If you're not sure about how to introduce games to your class or group, scroll down to the foot of the page.
 You'll find handy 'how to begin' guidelines there.

 Prepare a collection of word cards each with a familiar noun on it.
 You'll need at least 100.
 They could be names of famous people, common objects, colors, animals ...

 For example: bird, wheelbarrow, hammer, cow, witch, moon, grass, hat, elephant, computer, book, vase, elbow, photo, green, candlestick, shoe, painting, mug, plane, eclipse, Queen Elizabeth, operation, halo, knife, eye, storm, girl, pillow, lid, thermometer, jungle, barn, wheel, thistle, steam, mud, bike, pink, Madonna ...

 Put the word cards into box or non-see through bag.